 It sometimes takes reflection to realize that the eye-roll, the insinuating questioning, or the comment followed by "I was only kidding!" is verbal abuse.

-"You are so stupid!" or "That was such a stupid thing you did!"
+“You are so stupid!” or “You do such stupid things!”

 When someone's actions are criticized, that is an alternative way to name-call.
 It's one of the things we teach couples to stop doing in marriage counseling.